kesarivenkatesh/flask-react-example/README.md

     Format: KEY=VALUE

-    As secrets are managed in this file, for safety I am renaming this to .flaskenv.example(<font color="yellow">pls rename it back to .flaskenv while running backend</font>)
+    As secrets are managed in this file, for safety I am renaming this to .flaskenv.example(**pls rename it back to .flaskenv while running backend**)

 ## Reference